Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The area is susceptible to hurricanes and was struck by Hurricane Charley in 2004 and by Hurricane Irma in 2017.
-Irma uprooted trees, toppled street signs, flooded neighborhoods and damaged seawalls.
+Cons: The area is susceptible to hurricanes and was struck by Hurricane Charley in 2004, by Hurricane Irma in 2017 and by Hurricane Ian in 2022.
 Anyone thinking of buying a waterfront home is encouraged to check the home's seawall before purchasing.

 Notes: The city seems to lack a cohesiveness but has landed on "best places to live" lists.
-It has grown by 16% within the last decade.
-Home prices have increased a whopping 42% since a year ago.
+It has grown 25% within the last decade.
+Home prices have increased 19% since a year ago.